dcaribou/transfermarkt-datasets/README.md

 | `acquire-<acquirer>.yml` | Schedule                                                     | Runs the acquirer and commits the data                                                                        |
 | `deploy-streamlit.yml`   | Every push to the `master`                                   | It deploys the streamlit app to fly.io                                                                        |

+> 💡 Debugging workflows remotelly is a pain.
+I recommend using [act](https://github.com/nektos/act) to run them locally to the extent possible.

 ## 💬 community

 ### 📞 getting in touch